 One of the two air inlet holes, just above where the cap locks onto the pins in the filler neck.
 With a light shining straight down onto the hole you can see the filter mesh:

-Cover 12H1399 (above) with internal filtering and oil separation, used with the PCV valve: (Chris Howells)
+Front tappet chest cover 12H1399 (at the top here) with internal filtering and oil separation, used with the PCV valve: (Chris Howells)

 In October 1968 the PCV valve was replaced by carb ventilation, with ports on both carbs connected together and taken down to the front tappet chest cover.
 The oil filler cap is ventilated as before.
 This system was used on UK cars until the end of production:

-Cover with external filter and separator 12H3684 used with carburettor ventilation until the 18V779/780 engines during the 74 model year.
-However the Parts Catalogue states that rebuilt engines used the cover below, as is the case on Bee's Gold Seal engine: (William Revit in Tasmania via the MG Enthusiasts forum.)
+Cover with external filter and separator 12H3684 used with carburettor ventilation until the 18V779/780 engines during the 74 model year: (William Revit in Tasmania via the MG Enthusiasts forum.)

 North American spec from October 1969 with the charcoal canister.
 Originally with twin SUs connected to the front tappet chest cover as before, but with a non-vented oil-filler cap.
 This version shows the later single Zenith/Stromberg carb and anti-runon valve: (Clausager Original MGB)